davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    Department of History       0
    ```

-7. Identify all valedictorians in the major.
+7. Identify all valedictorians in all majors.
 (This is a real query that we have to run at the end of each year for the award ceremony!)
 For each major, find the student(s) with the highest GPA.
 Sort results by major.
-(Notice that ENGL has two students with the same GPA)
+(Notice that `ENGL` has two students with the same GPA)

    ```
    (Notice that ENGL has two students with the same GPA)